U8 Modified Rules

 Conform to FIFA with the exception that opponents remain at least eight (8) yards from the ball until it is in play.

 Spectator and team benches should be on opposite sides of the field.
 Parents must stand along the touchline and MAY NOT stand behind the goal.
-One coach from each side is allowed to coach on their half of the playing field for the first two games of the soccer season.

 Coaches should make every attempt to keep scrimmages and games close.